onsonr/sonr/x/svc/README.md

 ### MsgUpdateParams

-Updates the module parameters.
+Updates the module parameters, including UCAN-related parameters.
 Can only be executed by the governance account.

 ### MsgRegisterService

 Registers a new svc on the blockchain.
-Requires a valid TXT record in DNS for the origin.
+Requires a valid TXT record in DNS for the origin and may be subject to UCAN authorization checks.

 ## Params